-- Do you and your colleagues believe that all parents want to do the best for their children and can make important contributions to their children's wellbeing? - Do you consistently value the comments and insights of parents and make use of their knowledge about their children and about the needs of and what works for children and families and the community? - Do you value parent input in evaluating such things as the quality of services provided, hiring and training of staff, and how programs are designed? - □ In communicating with parents through words, eye contact, and posture, do you signal that you respect, listen to and value their insights? - Do you go outside of your comfort level to understand how different cultures and languages influence the parent/practitioner relationships? - Do you believe that misinformation about people of color or people with special needs is harmful to all people? - Do you avoid jargon or acronyms, make sure you are understood, and invite questions and feedback when speaking with others? - Do you share information completely and freely, so parents are fully informed and participate in decision-making? - Do you work to build meaningful relationships in your personal life? - Do you work to deepen relationships with your professional colleagues?
+- Do you and your colleagues believe that all parents want to do the best for their children and can make important contributions to their children's wellbeing? - Do you consistently value the comments and insights of parents and make use of their knowledge about their children and about the needs of and what works for children and families and the community? - Do you value parent input in evaluating such things as the quality of services provided, hiring and training of staff, and how programs are designed? - In communicating with parents through words, eye contact, and posture, do you signal that you respect, listen to and value their insights? - Do you avoid jargon or acronyms, make sure you are understood, and invite questions and feedback when speaking with others? - Do you share information completely and freely, so parents are fully informed and participate in decision-making? - Do you work to build meaningful relationships in your personal life? - Do you work to deepen relationships with your professional colleagues?

 If you answered "no" to any of these questions, consider exploring the issue of partnering with families on a personal level.
-Begin with the Provider Self-Assessment for Parent-Professional Partnerships on page 35.
+Begin with the Provider Self-Assessment for Parent-Professional Partnerships on page 32.